Insurance adjuster time management and scheduling tips

 I like to put each claimant into a “bucket” (i.e. a classification of how they need to be scheduled).
 Here are some of the buckets I use:

-• no exterior damage – hail-related claims are a good example here.
-Sometimes – depending on the claims company guidelines – you can inspect the loss without the insured present, provided you have their permission and you’ve set expectations correctly (make sure there’s no vicious dog in the yard and make sure it’s not a gated community that requires that they buzz you in)
+• No interior damage, so no homeowner needed on site.
+Hail-related claims are a good example here.
+Sometimes, depending on the claims company’s guidelines, you can inspect the loss without the insured present, provided you have their permission and have set expectations correctly.
+(Make sure there’s no vicious dog in the yard, or that it’s not a gated community that requires that they buzz you in.)

-c) “Mon, Tues, Wed, Thur, Fri, Sat, Sun” Buckets – most claimants fall into this category, meaning you’ll be calling them back and scheduling for a given day in the week.
-An important note; as much as possible, try to give yourself a good, wide window of time; I’ll explain what I mean.
+Most claimants fall into this category, meaning you’ll be calling them back and scheduling for a given day of the week.
+An important note: as much as possible, try to give yourself a good, wide window of time; I’ll explain what I mean.
 Have you ever scheduled cable or satellite installation?
 They give you a date and tell you that you have the option of 8-noon or noon-5!
 It’s impossible to pin them down to a time.
-Adjusters can’t (and shouldn’t) usually do this, but we can give a window of time such as “I’ll be there between 9 and 11am”.
+Adjusters can’t (and shouldn’t) usually do this, but we can give a window of time, such as “I’ll be there between 9 and 11 am”.
 This will be a very helpful tool to manage expectations when unforeseen stuff happens in the field.

 You might find other buckets, but these are my basics pre-claim buckets (post-claim buckets include “inspected/not-written”, “waiting on someone”, “revisions needed”, etc. – more on that later)